By Joel Snape, Senior Security Researcher at Nettitude

 If persistent AIS spoofing were to take place, it could lead to ships being unable to rely on the accuracy of the data while navigating through certain areas until the attacker was discovered.
-As AIS transmissions are radio based and could be mobile, tracking malicious broadcasts to a specific location could prove difficult and time-consuming.
-It’s important therefore to ensure that procedures for responding to AIS failure are in place, and that AIS is not solely relied on for navigation (as is usual best practise - reliance on AIS has been responsible for collisions in recent years).
+As AIS transmissions are radio-based and could be mobile, tracking malicious broadcasts to a specific location could prove difficult and time-consuming.
+It’s important therefore to ensure that procedures for responding to AIS failure are in place and that AIS is not solely relied on for navigation (as is usually best practise - reliance on AIS has been responsible for collisions in recent years).

 Electronic Chart Display and Information System (ECDIS) Weaknesses

-It is likely that satcom terminals will remain a focus of research, and so far it appears that many devices used continue to be vulnerable to common security issues.
-It is important therefore to follow good security best practise when deploying and operating satcom devices:
+It is likely that Satcom terminals will remain a focus of research, and so far it appears that many devices used to continue to be vulnerable to common security issues.
+It is important therefore to follow good security best practise when deploying and operating Satcom devices:

 - Change default credentials, and use strong, hard-to-guess passwords

 - Apply software updates from the manufacturer when they become available

 - If possible, restrict administration interfaces so that they can only be accessed from authorised locations

 - Ensure that strong encryption is used to protect sensitive data being transmitted over the internet (e.g. a virtual private network (VPN), HTTPS, SMTPS for email)